otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/03-classes-objects-and-encapsulation.md

 }
 ```

 **Rule of thumb for this course:** if a property needs validation (like `Balance` above), write it out fully with a private field.
 If it's a simple pass-through with nothing to enforce, the auto-property shorthand is perfectly acceptable, and it's often what you'll see in professional codebases.
 Either way, keep fields `private` and interact with them through properties.
-A `public` field with no `get`/`set` at all is a code smell you'll formally learn about in Week 10.
+A `public` field with no `get`/`set` at all is a code smell you'll formally learn about in Module 10.

 You can also restrict a property to be read-only from outside the class, by making the setter `private`: